|Site Map | Bulletin Home | Temple University|

 Located in the heart of metropolitan Philadelphia, Temple’s Main Campus reflects the history and diversity of over 100 years of educating men and women.
-Since its humble beginnings in 1884, Temple University continues to affirm its commitment to learning, teaching and living with the help of dedicated faculty and staff, as well as the construction of various facilities, including state-of-the-art "smart" classrooms in Tuttleman Learning Center; the Liacouras Center (a thriving sports, entertainment and recreation complex); and the TECH Center (which opened January 2006; one of the largest on-campus computer facilities of its kind in the United States).
-Temple is currently constructing Alter Hall, which will be the new home for the Fox School of Business and Management in the fall of 2008.
-Temple also broke ground for a facility that will be the new home for the Tyler School of Art in 2009.
+Since its humble beginnings in 1884, Temple University continues to affirm its commitment to learning, teaching and living with the help of dedicated faculty and staff, as well as the construction of various facilities, including state-of-the-art "smart" classrooms in Tuttleman Learning Center; the Liacouras Center (a thriving sports, entertainment and recreation complex); the TECH Center (one of the largest on-campus computer facilities of its kind in the United States); Alter Hall (the new home for the Fox School of Business and Management); and the Tyler School of Art building.

 Temple’s campus extends further than its North Philadelphia roots.
-It offers campuses and programs of study in Center City Philadelphia, Ambler, Fort Washington, Elkins Park and Harrisburg, Pennsylvania.
+It offers campuses and programs of study in Center City Philadelphia, Ambler, Fort Washington and Harrisburg, Pennsylvania.
 The Temple University Health Sciences Center, located just two miles north of the Main Campus, is home to the Temple University School of Medicine, the Maurice H. Kornberg School of Dentistry, and the School of Pharmacy.
 It also includes the Temple University Hospital, a world-class medical facility.
 The Temple University School of Podiatric Medicine is located two miles southeast of the Main Campus.
-Temple’s appreciation for diversity and international experiences is reflected in the various international programs offered at the University.
-Temple has campuses in Rome and Tokyo, as well as opportunities to study on almost every continent in countries such as England, Germany, Ghana, France, Spain, India, and Scotland.
+Temple’s appreciation for diversity and international experiences is reflected in the various international programs offered at the university.
+Temple has campuses in Rome and Tokyo, as well as opportunities to study on almost every continent in countries such as Brazil, France, Germany, Ghana, Great Britain, India, Mexico, Puerto Rico, Senegal and Spain.
 Additionally, on campus, programs such as the Latin American Studies Semester provide an in-depth study of foreign cultures right at home.

 Temple understands that the college experience is not limited to what happens in the classroom.
-To that extent, the University offers an array of recreational and cultural activities that reflect the diversity of its student body.
+To that extent, the university offers an array of recreational and cultural activities that reflect the diversity of its student body.
 There are dozens of student-run organizations in health, business, recreation, politics or religion that fit the student’s background or desire to learn.
 There are also many social and professional Greek associations to join.
 Temple’s traditional Spring Fling and Cherry and White Day invigorate the campus every year.
-The University offers art galleries on both the Tyler and Main campuses, and in the Old City cultural district.
+The university offers art galleries on the Main Campus as well as in the Old City cultural district.
 Temple University’s Boyer College of Music and Dance offers a wide variety of music and dance recitals and concerts throughout the year at on-campus and off-campus locations.
-The University has men’s and women’s teams that compete in a variety of intercollegiate sports, including basketball, crew, fencing, gymnastics, and track and field, most at the national-collegiate level.
+The university has men’s and women’s teams that compete in a variety of intercollegiate sports, including basketball, crew, fencing, gymnastics, and track and field, most at the national-collegiate level.
 Temple University also offers a variety of intramural sports and sports clubs for its students.
-New on-campus student housing and an attractively-renovated Student Center underscore Temple's commitment to enriching campus life.
-In fact, more students now live on campus than at any point in Temple’s history, reflecting a broader change of the University from a commuter school to an expanding residential community.
+New on-campus student housing and the attractively-renovated Howard Gittis Student Center underscore Temple's commitment to enriching campus life.
+In fact, more students now live on campus than at any point in Temple’s history, reflecting a broader change of the university from a commuter school to an expanding residential community.

 Off campus, students can explore all that Philadelphia has to offer.
 The city is home to the Philadelphia Museum of Art, the Philadelphia Zoo, and the Philadelphia Orchestra.
 Students can tour the historic neighborhoods of Philadelphia, and visit the Liberty Bell and Independence Mall, the birthplace of the country.
 The city also offers world-class theater from touring Broadway shows and local performances at the Kimmel Center for the Performing Arts.
 The Philadelphia Sports Complex in South Philadelphia showcases a variety of entertainment opportunities.
 Students can catch any of Philadelphia’s professional sports teams and minor league teams in action, as well as concerts by any band or artist imaginable.
 Large or small, in the city or around the world, on the field or in the classroom, Temple University gives students every opportunity to grow as individuals, learn in a variety of unique settings, and explore the possibilities.